 We found that the sepal color of the Marble Range flowers was not predictive of morphological affinity to either parental type.
 On the contrary, the log R/G scores showed a weak negative correlation with the discriminant axis scores of the Marble Range flowers (r = -0.30, P = 0.11), although this result was insignificant.

-Nectar–(95% CI = ,) at Clearwater and , in agreement with a measure previously reported by Gut et al. (1997) of 25% for this species (N = 94).
-Bacon (2010) reported a nectar concentration of 44.15% (95% CI = 41.24, 47.06) for A. flavescens.
+Nectar–Mean nectar sugar concentration for A. formosa populations were 26.7% (95% CI = 22.7, 30.7) at Clearwater and 23.5% (95% CI = 20.4, 26.6) at Robert’s Lake, in agreement with a measure previously reported by Gut et al. (1997) of 25% for this species (N = 94).
+For A. flavescens at Mt.
+Kobau, mean nectar sugar concentration was 34.4% (95% CI = 30.6, 38.2).
+For comparison, Bacon (2010) reported a nectar concentration of 44.15% (95% CI = 41.24, 47.06) for A. flavescens.
 In the hybrid population, mean nectar sugar concentration was 38.4% (95% CI = 34.6, 42.2), notably higher compared to the means of A. formosa populations, and similar to the estimates for A. flavescens.
 Based on available data (Fig. 3B), A. formosa seems to have consistently lower nectar concentration than A. flavescens, and the hybrids are more similar to the latter species for this trait.

 Although we found up to 8 µl of nectar within a single A. formosa nectar spur, a large portion of flowers contained insufficient volumes to detect (< 1 µl).
 Moreover, we observed indications of a high incidence of nectar robbing.
 At one locality, a visual survey of all 40 A. formosa flowers along a 50 m transect adjacent to a creek revealed that 35% showed signs of lacerations to the nectaries, and several insect taxa were observed nectar robbing during the course of the study (Appendix S4).
-In the population of A. flavescens at Mt.
-Kobau,we were unable to obtain sufficient nectar volumes for measurement.
-However, Bacon (2010) reported a mean nectar concentration of 44.15% (95% CI = 41.24, 47.06) for A. flavescens; the 95% confidence interval of this mean does not overlap with that for the mean of A. formosa (Fig. 3B).
 Bacon (2010) reported a mean volume of 4.46 µl (95% CI = 3.50, 5.42) for A. flavescens using the methods used here.
 All flowers sampled in the Marble Range population contained measurable quantities of nectar, with a mean of 3.48 µl (95% CI = 2.67, 4.29).
 While these values give a general sense of nectar volumes in these populations, meaningful comparison of the hybrid and parental types for this phenotype remains inconclusive, due to the complex dependencies of nectar volume on developmental stage, environmental conditions, and nectar removal by visitors.